RedTopper/Super-Haxagon/README.md

  * The toolchain by [devkitPro](https://github.com/devkitPro)
  * The 3DS 2D engine by fincs at [devkitPro/citro2D](https://github.com/devkitPro/citro2d)
  * The CTR User library by Smea at [devkitPro/libctru](https://github.com/devkitPro/libctru)
- * the Switch User library by Switchbrew at [switchbrew/libnx](https://github.com/switchbrew/libnx)
+ * The Switch User library by Switchbrew at [switchbrew/libnx](https://github.com/switchbrew/libnx)
  * The font Bump IT UP by aaronamar at [fontstruct.com](http://fontstruct.com/fontstructions/show/155156/bump_it_up)
  * Steveice10 for the build tools at [Steveice10/buildtools](https://github.com/Steveice10/buildtools)
  * Sean T. Barrett for OGG decoding at [nothings/stb](https://github.com/nothings/stb)